Royal couple gets rousing welcome in Chitral

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Prince William and Kate Middleton, known for raising worldwide awareness about climate change, flew via a helicopter to the rapidly retreating Chiatibo Glacier situated at the border between Pakistan and Afghanistan, on the third day of their trip to Pakistan.
+Prince William and Kate Middleton, known for raising worldwide awareness about climate change, flew on a helicopter to the rapidly retreating Chiatibo Glacier situated on the border between Pakistan and Afghanistan, on the third day of their trip to Pakistan.

 The royal couple was briefed about the impact of global warming as they visited a village in Bamboret Valley of Kalash area, where residential huts and a military mess were destroyed in a 2015 flash flood.